Sp3ctro/Sp3ctro.github.io/_posts/2020-02-16-FRM-Reading-9.md

 An inverse function is usually the inverted form of a probability distribution.

 **Copula**
-*Explain the purpose of copula functions and the translation of the copula equation.*
+*Explain the purpose of copula functions and the translation of the copula equation*

 A copula is a combination of two or more marginal distributions.
 Specifically, it is a function which identifies how the values from two distributions "join together".
 Copulas are particularly useful at identifying the correlation between two variables which have non-normal distributions.